 Ladew traveled extensively and whatever made an impression on him, he remembered.
 He was also quite fond of searching for "treasure” in antique and second hand stores.
 On one of his travels he purchased a Chippendale partners’ desk, which is so named because it seats two.
 When he took delivery of the desk, he discovered it was too large for either his office or drawing room.
 Upon hearing of his dilemma, a friend said “Why not build a room around it?”
 And so he did.
 The Oval Library is considered by many to be their favorite room in the house.
 It contains over 2,500 books and visitors are always delighted when the secret door is revealed.
 Helen Comstock included the library in her book One Hundred Most Beautiful Rooms in America.

-The house is a living legacy and a wonderful tribute to the style, elegance and wit of the man who created it.
-Visitors enjoy docent led tours through the Manor House with the last scheduled tour at 3pm on weekdays and 3:30pm on weekends.
+The Manor House is a living legacy and a wonderful tribute to the style, elegance and wit of the man who created it.
+Visitors enjoy docent led tours through the Manor House with the last scheduled tour at 1 pm on weekdays and 2:30 pm on weekends.